 In rack mount environments, Genesis recommends purchasing only one monitor, keyboard and mouse and utilizing a KVM switch to save space.

-The following are recommended specifications for operation of GenWatch3 v.2.11.
+The following are recommended specifications for operation of GenWatch3 v.2.13.
 For questions, please contact Genesis for system requirements.

-If your system is large or high volume, consult Genesis for recommendations specific to your system.
+Note: If your system is large or high volume, consult with Genesis for recommendations specific to your system.
 It is recommended to use UPS to protect equipment and data

 GenWatch3 is sold and supported by Motorola Solutions.